Caledon Museum

 Caledon Museum, in the town of Caledon, Western Cape, South Africa, is a social history museum displaying and collecting around the themes The Victorian Period in Caledon and The History of People Living in Caledon.
-It gets financial support from the province of Western Cape.
+It receives financial support from the province of Western Cape.

 History

 Establishment

 Local interest in the creation of a museum for the town resulted in the founding of the “Caledon Museumvereniging” (Caledon Museum Association) on 5 May 1970.
 Committees were formed for fund raising and item collecting, and a constitution was adopted.

 The management committee of the Association consulted with Dr Mary Cook, at that time the curator of the Drostdy Museum in Swellendam.
 She advised that they concentrate their collecting efforts on the Victorian era, as no other museum in the area was focused on that period, and it coincided with a time of growth and development in the Caledon region.
 The Museum Association was successful in getting their fledgling museum proclaimed a provincial museum, according to Museum Ordinance 31 of 1968, on 25 July 1972.